Members of the Centre for Reproduction Research (CRR) have led or collaborated on the following current and past projects:

 The changing role of elective egg freezing: A survey of the attitudes and experiences of clients at UK fertility clinics (2017).
 Using an online survey tool, this research seeks to further understand women’s motivations for social egg freezing, their experience of the procedure, and their current and future reproductive intentions with a view to better understand the needs of service users.

 ENDOPART 2: developing a knowledge exchange partnership and improving support in endometriosis (2015 - 2016).
 This project was developed from the 2012-13 ESRC-funded study ‘Endometriosis: improving the wellbeing of couples’ and built on the impact activity from this study.
-The project was led by Dr Nicky Hudson and was funded by the Higher Education Investment Fund at De Montfort University.
+The project was led by Prof Nicky Hudson and was funded by the Higher Education Investment Fund at De Montfort University.

 Women’s experience of care in an Early Pregnancy Assessment Unit (EPAU), following an early miscarriage (2014 - 2016).
 This study will explore how women perceive the provision of care and emotional support they receive in an EPAU, following an early miscarriage in order to reconcile and make sense of their loss and make informed decisions.
 The research is led by Dr Lynn Furber and Wendy Norton, De Montfort University.